Exploring Grouper Populations in the Bahamas

-The urge to reproduce pulls typically solitary Nassau groupers from across the Caribbean region to gather in huge numbers at the same coral reefs year after year.
-These spawning aggregations, occurring at predictable locations and times—after the full moon in December or January—have long made this species an easy target for fishermen.
-Heavy fishing has led to the collapse of many spawning aggregations, including one of Shedd’s study groups, because so many fish were removed.
+The urge to reproduce pulls typically solitary adult Nassau groupers to gather in huge numbers at the same location year after year.
+These spawning aggregations, occurring at predictable locations and times—after the full moon in December or January in the Bahamas—have long made this species an easy target for fishermen.
+Heavy fishing has led to the collapse of many spawning aggregations, including a spawning aggregation at one of Shedd’s study sites, because so many fish were removed.
 By all indications, despite existing protections in the Bahamas, Nassau grouper populations are declining.

 Mapping each grouper's movements

-Since 2014, Shedd researchers have been studying Nassau grouper spawning aggregations in the Bahamas, along Andros Island, which is bordered by one of the world's longest barrier reefs.
-They are employing acoustic telemetry, a technology that uses sound pulses—pings—to track individual fish's movements.
+Since 2014, Shedd researchers have been studying Nassau grouper spawning aggregations in the Bahamas.
+They are using acoustic telemetry, a technology that uses sound pulses—pings—to track individual fish’s movements.
 Working from Shedd's research vessel, the R/V Coral Reef II, our diving biologists moored transmitters to the ocean floor and implanted fish with acoustic tags the size of an AA battery.
 Now they can follow where individual groupers move throughout the year, including during the long spawning migrations.